 As with complaints considered at the frontline stage, the proportion of complaints that exceed the 20-day limit will be evident from reported statistics.
-These statistics must go to our senior management team and management committee on a quarterly basis.
+These statistics must go to our Senior Management Team and Board on a quarterly basis.

 Appendix 3 provides further information on timelines.